Own-Data-Privateer/hoardy-web/tool/README.md

               - `(+|-|*|/|&)(jumps|actions|reqs)` control how jump-links (`a href`, `area href`, and similar `HTML` tag attributes), action-links (`a ping`, `form action`, and similar `HTML` tag attributes), and references to page requisites (`img src`, `iframe src`, and similar `HTML` tag attributes, as well as `link src` attributes which have `rel` attribute of their `HTML` tag set to `stylesheet` or `icon`, `CSS` `url` references, etc) should be remapped or censored out:
                 - `+` leave links of this kind pointing to their original URLs;
                 - `-` void links of this kind, i.e. rewrite these links to `javascript:void(0)` and empty `data:` URLs;
-                - `*` rewrite links of this kind in an "open"-ended way, i.e. point them to locally mirrored versions of their URLs when available, leave them pointing to their original URL otherwise; this is only supported when `scrub` is used with `export mirror` sub-command; under other sub-commands this is equivalent to `+`;
+                - `*` rewrite links of this kind in an "open"-ended way, i.e. point them to locally mirrored versions of their URLs when available, leave them pointing to their original URL otherwise; this is only supported when `scrub` is used with `mirror` sub-command; under other sub-commands this is equivalent to `+`;
-                - `/` rewrite links of this kind in a "close"-ended way, i.e. point them to locally mirrored versions URLs when available, and void them otherwise; this is only supported when `scrub` is used with `export mirror` sub-command; under other sub-commands this is equivalent to `-`;
+                - `/` rewrite links of this kind in a "close"-ended way, i.e. point them to locally mirrored versions URLs when available, and void them otherwise; this is only supported when `scrub` is used with `mirror` sub-command; under other sub-commands this is equivalent to `-`;
-                - `&` rewrite links of this kind in a "close"-ended way like `/` does, except use fallbacks to remap unavailable URLs whenever possible; this is only supported when `scrub` is used with `export mirror` sub-command, see the documentation of the `--remap-all` option for more info; under other sub-commands this is equivalent to `-`;
+                - `&` rewrite links of this kind in a "close"-ended way like `/` does, except use fallbacks to remap unavailable URLs whenever possible; this is only supported when `scrub` is used with `mirror` sub-command, see the documentation of the `--remap-all` option for more info; under other sub-commands this is equivalent to `-`;

                 when `scrub` is called manually, the default is `*jumps,&actions,&reqs` which produces a self-contained result that can be fed into another tool --- be it a web browser or `pandoc` --- without that tool trying to access the Internet;
                 usually, however, the default is derived from `--remap-*` options, which see;